-Cash at banks are placed with credit worthy financial institutions.
+Cash at bank are placed with credit worthy financial institutions.

-The carrying amount of the Company's other receivables and cash at banks represent the Company's maximum exposure to credit risk.
+The carrying amount of the Company's cash at bank represent the Company's maximum exposure to credit risk.
 No other financial assets carry a significant exposure to credit risk.